TIBCOSoftware/snappydata/docs/reference/sql_reference/exec-scala.md

 ### Examples II

-*	Executing scala code snippet via JDBC or ODBC connection on to the SnappyData cluster.
+*	Executing scala code snippet via JDBC or ODBC connection on to the TIBCO ComputeDB cluster.

             // Note this is an SQL command... this is the text you will send using a JDBC or ODBC connection.